Short Bhutan Tour Package - 7 Days

 Nepal Visa:

-To enter Nepal for a short Nepal Bhutan tour, all travellers must obtain the Nepal tourist visa.
+To enter Nepal, all travellers must obtain the Nepal tourist visa.
 You can obtain the Nepal tourist visa from your home country or at Kathmandu International Airport upon arrival.
 The cost of a Nepal tourist visa depends on how long you plan to stay.

 • For a Days tourist visa: Cost USD 30